 Ironhead Engine Cases

-Like the majority of classic motorcycles, Ironhead cases are split vertically.
-The left side is the power (primary chain and clutch) side and right side is the gear (valvetrain) side.
+Like many classic motorcycles, Ironhead cases are split vertically.
+The left side is the power side (primary chain and clutch) and right side is the gear side (valvetrain).

 Although there are over a dozen different factory part numbers from 1957 through 1985, Ironhead engine cases can generally be broken down into early, mid, and late styles (with slight variations in each).

 900cc Kick-Start Only Cases

 Early Sportster models from 1957 through 1966 were kick-start only.
 They were all 900cc and the cases are interchangeable from year to year.
 One minor difference is that very early cases (1957-1958) will have different casting numbers than later 900cc cases.

 900cc Electric-Start Cases

-There were two different Sportster engine cases from 1967 through 1970.
+There were two different sets of Sportster engine cases from 1967 through 1970.
 Beginning in 1967, a second set of engine cases were made to accommodate electric-starters.
 All XLH models were electric-start, but XLCH motors were kick-only and would use the older cases until 1969.

 From 1967 to 1971, electric start cases were 900cc.

 The major visual difference between kick and electric-start Sportster cases is on the left side.
 On kick-only engines, the primary covers were egg-shaped, while electric-start primary covers had a rectangle sticking up to accommodate the electric starter.

 Read: Remove and Install Harley Bendix Gear